-Following the adoption of the EU's Third Energy Package and its subsequent transposition into Slovak legislation, EUSTREAM's certification as an independent transmission system operator was one of the most important milestones in the company's history.
-Based on the Regulatory Office's decision to award certification, EUSTREAM was certified in 2013 by the Ministry of Economy of the SR as an independent transmission system operator meeting all the conditions laid down in the respective legislation.
+Following the adoption of the EU's Third Energy Package and its subsequent transposition into Slovak legislation, EUSTREAM's certification was one of the most important milestones.
+Based on the Regulatory Office's decision to award certification, EUSTREAM was certified in 2013 by the Ministry of Economy of the SR as an independent transmission system operator meeting the conditions laid down in the respective legislation.
 EUSTREAM continues to be obliged to comply with all conditions that formed the basis of the certification decision.
 The Regulatory Office oversees EUSTREAM by continuously monitoring EUSTREAM's compliance with the conditions and obligations of an independent transmission system operator.